 Beat petrol, diesel price hike blues.
 These cars offer best mileage in India

 Beat petrol, diesel price hike blues.
-These cars offer best mileage in India3 min read .
-Updated: 22 Oct 2021, 12:33 PM IST
+These cars offer best mileage in India

 The mileage of these cars are based on ARAI certifications.
 However, mileage of a vehicle depends on the driving style and road conditions as well.
 So it may vary from one vehicle to the other.